 During November 2009 County Fermanagh experienced unprecedented levels of rainfall and as a result widespread flooding which eclipsed all previously known records.

 The impact was such that the Executive established a Flooding Taskforce and to identify causes and consider measures to help mitigate any future flooding.
 Published in July 2010 the report found that many resdients in Fermanagh felt the way the Lough Erne system was managed was a contributory factor to the flooding.
-Therefore, the report included a commitment by Rivers Agency to carry-out an indepth review of the operational arrangements of the Erne System which has been in place since its introduction in the 1950s.
+Therefore, the report included a commitment by DfI Rivers to carry-out an indepth review of the operational arrangements of the Erne System which has been in place since its introduction in the 1950s.